ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

 Until now, we support fixed number of arguments in formal function definition (Incoming Arguments).
-This section support variable number of arguments since C language support this feature.
+This subsection support variable number of arguments since C language support this feature.

 Run Chapter9_4/ with ch9_3.cpp as well as clang option,